wp-plugins/cart66-lite/readme.txt

 [vimeo http://vimeo.com/23207481]

-Some features in the video, such as the integration with Gravity Forms, are only available in Cart66 Professional.
+Some features in the video, such as the integration with Gravity Forms, are only available in [Cart66 Professional](http://cart66.com/pro).

-Checkout using
+**Affiliate Program Integration**

+If you want to run an affiliate program and reward people for referring sales to your store, Cart66 is integrated with [Hurricane affiliate software](http://hurricane.io)

+**Checkout using**

 * [Mijireh Checkout - Secure credit card processing](http://www.mijireh.com "Secure credit card processing")
 * PayPal Website Payments Standard